The “Yes, Homework!” Policy at White Oaks School – Updated for 2017-2018

 - Out of classroom learning will vary according to a student’s grade level, ability, need and interests, whenever possible.

 - All students will be expected to read and talk about books each day.
-(Read alouds and turn-taking count!)
+(Read alouds and turn-talking count!)

 - Daily practice in math may be assigned in order to support skill mastery, as determined by teacher observations of student progress.

-- Teachers will provide a menu of learning resources to support parents in extending their child’s learning.
+- Beginning in October, teachers will provide a menu of learning resources to support parents in extending their child’s learning.
 In class, menus will be shared with children so that they can explore and express learning interests.
 We encourage parents to support children in selecting both the pace and the material as a means of fostering curiosity and helping children develop ownership over their own learning.

 - Additional assignments may occasionally be given when outside of class activities will deepen student-driven learning and/or project-based learning in the classroom.